nfriedli/docs.spotin.ch/docs/spot-programmable.md

-# Spot programmable
+# Programmable spots

-Spot in propose une solution de spot programmable.
+Spot in offers a programmable spots solution.

-## Fonctionnement
+## How it works

-Un code QR est généré, avec son identifiant unique.
-Mais il ne contient pas encore de contenu.
+A QR code is generated, with its own unique identifier.
+But it doesn't yet contain any content.

-À la première utilisation du code, les données sont saisies pour rendre le code actif.
+The first time the code is used, data is entered to make the code active.

-## Exemples d’utilisation
+## Examples of use

-XXX Montrer en quoi c’est pertinent :)
+XXX Show how it's relevant :)